-Though you can specify your keystore location and other parameters on the commandline, it is easiest to place this information in a file, so that you do not have to key in this information repeatedly.
+Though you can specify many parameters on the commandline, it is easiest to use a config file, so that you do not have to key in this information repeatedly.

 2.4 Preferences file

 UCC checks by default whether the file <userhome>/.ucc/preferences exists, and reads it.